Free Outdoor Movies for NYC Kids this Summer

 Hoboken Pier A Park, First Street and Frank Sinatra Drive

-Across the water, flicks are screened in that other Hudson River park: Hoboken Pier A Park.
+Across the water, flicks are screened in that other Hudson River park: Hoboken's Pier A Park.
 If you're coming from Manhattan, just hop on the PATH train and then settle in for first-rate films.
-While this year's lineup is mostly aimed at grown-ups, the last three flicks of the summer are for families.
-Mary Poppins on Wednesday, August 7 preceded by a concert by Preschool of Rock and a My Gym Hoboken demo), The Croods on Wednesday, August 14 and Madagascar 3: Europe’s Most Wanted on Wednesday, August 21.
+There are a number of family films this year: E.T. the Extra-Terrestrial (July 30), Despicable Me (August 6) preceded by a concert by Preschool of Rock, The Lego Movie (August 13) and Frozen (August 20).
+(Those last two are preceded by My Gym Hoboken demos.)
+There are a few tween-friendly titles, too, so be sure to check the complete lineup.

 Brooklyn Bridge Park, Pier 1, Harbor View Lawn